fbkarsdorp/fbkarsdorp.github.com/posts/good-turing.md

 In the cultural domain, too, there have been attempts to correct biases in our observations with statistical methods.
-A good example is our study into the loss of European medieval literature (Kestemont, Mike and Karsdorp, Folgert and {de Bruijn}, Elisabeth and Driscoll, Matthew and Kapitan, Katarzyna A. and Ó Macháin, Pádraig and Sawyer, Daniel and Sleiderink, Remco and Chao, Anne, 2022), which was recently published in the journal *Science*.
+A good example is our study into the loss of European medieval literature (Kestemont, 2022), which was recently published in the journal *Science*.
 In that study, we apply a specific "Unseen Species" model to medieval stories.
 Medieval stories (such as the legends about "King Arthur" or the stories surrounding the emperor